-I am from the US. wanting independence for people with visual impairments through the use of technology as a tool to expand their horizons.
-After years of travelling I ended, quite coincidently, in Loja, Ecuador as a volunteer mobility trainer for children, adolescents and adults.
-I am working with schools and institutes to pass on my knowledge and experience to use confidence and technology to navigate without vision.
-I can’t describe the feeling tyo be part of a child discovering this beautiful city’s parks, zoo, swimming pools, horseback rides and the many cultural activities often for the first time.
+I am jim , from the US. wanting independence for people with visual impairments through the use of technology as a tool to expand their horizons.
+After years of travelling I ended, quite coincidently, in Loja, Ecuador as a volunteer mobility trainer for children,and adolescents I am working with schools and institutes to pass on my knowledge and experience to use technology, boost confidence and navigate without site.
+I can’t describe the feeling that you will get being a part of a childs life discovering this beautiful city’s parks, zoo, swimming pools, horseback rides and the many cultural activities often for the first time.
 I am now looking for mid to long term volunteers that desire to be part of this initiative called En Loja Libre and partake in a considerable impact for people with incredible sensitivity and kindness.
 Check out some pictures and find more info on the exchange below.

 Cooking / shopping